 Roughly 30 km from Prince Rupert, is the North Pacific Cannery National Historic Site.
 Built in 1889, we invite you to step into the past and see artifacts from the coastal working life.

 Prince Rupert has a contemporary art gallery at the Museum of Northern BC, the Ruth Harvey Art Gallery, which has rotating exhibits from artists around the region.
 Our city is also full of small artist-owned galleries and larger cooperatives.

 Prince Rupert was built on fishing.
 The Tsimshian people have fostered a deep connection to the North Pacific and all it holds, and Prince Rupert has a rich history of commercial fishing and the canning industry.
 Today fishing is just as important, both commercially and recreationally.
 Didn't bring your gear?
 Don't worry!
 Prince Rupert has everything you could possibly need, including fishing charters.
 Don't forget to pick up a fishing license before heading out.

 Prince Rupert's cuisine can be summed up with one word: Local.
 Start off your day with a great cup of coffee and a healthy breakfast at Cowpuccino's Coffee House.
 For lunch or dinner, we have many different options to fit your taste, of course, we suggest seafood!

 See what's going on in Prince Rupert everyday!

-Explore pictureesque Cow Bay, home to historic buildings, artist collectives, shops, offices, and more.
-Bustling industry meets laid back daily life, you're sure to find everything you could need.
-Second avenue is home to many local shops, including a book shop, a pet store, and second hand stores.
+Explore picturesque Cow Bay, home to historic buildings, artist collectives, shops, offices, and more.
+The bustling industry meets laid back daily life, you're sure to find everything you could need.
+Second Avenue is home to many local shops, including a bookshop, a pet store, and second hand stores.